AI Retrieval Practice Quizzes: What Teachers Need to Know

 In English literature, retrieval practice often focuses on recalling quotations.
 We can push this further by using AI to test the recall of grammatical structures and their effects.

 The teacher prompts the AI: "Provide a short, original paragraph describing a bleak winter landscape.
-Write three questions asking pupils to identify specific language devices within the text.
+Write three questions asking learners to identify specific language devices within the text.
 Include one question that asks them to explain why the author chose a specific verb instead of an adjective."

 Example: